akshayramagiri/Simon-Game/README.md

 # Simon-Game

-This about game of memory skill.
+This is about game of memory skill.

 # How does the Simon game works?